michaelmoney/SiaraBot/README.md

 ### 2.Can I use different name and different avatar icon for SiaraBot?
 Yes.
 You setup different name, for example **SuperManBot** and upload different avatar icon.

-## How to print all available phrases?
+## How to print all available commands?

 **In the Slack's message input, type:**